keremciu/cv/index.md

 - Hired 8 people for the front end and helped them increase their knowledge base and productivity.
 - Made internal presentations to explain the business domain and tech.
-- Worked with design team on rebranding to build a `visual language` that used by consumer facing interfaces.
+- Worked with the design team on rebranding to build a `visual language` that is used by consumer-facing interfaces.
 - Solved scalability problems(aws lambda) for big hotel/airline feeds to create visual ads automatically.

-🌟 Adphorus has been acquired by Sojern at November 2017.
+🌟 Adphorus was acquired by Sojern in November 2017.

 `May 2016 - Dec 2016`
 __PointrLabs__, London, UK — _Lead Frontend Developer_
 ###### <sup>STACK</sup> React / Redux / Redux-thunk / material-ui / GraphQL / nodejs (express) / sass / gulpjs

-- Built a server application from stratch to serve .NET REST API to mobile apps and a new dashboard for serving indoor location data.
+- Built a server application from scratch to serve .NET REST API to mobile apps and a new dashboard for serving indoor location data.
 It fixed dynamic object modeling problems between development teams.
-- Made internal presentation about GraphQL and Redux here to increase adoptation.
+- Made internal presentation about GraphQL and Redux here to increase adoption.
-- Built a responsive website with automated deploy orchestration.
+- Built a responsive website with automated deployment orchestration.
-- Built a small access management tool to help out marketing team for sharing specialized demos.
+- Built a small access management tool to help out the marketing team in customer specific demos.

 `Sep 2014 - Oct 2016`
 __Asseco South Eastern Europe__, London, UK — _Frontend Developer & Designer_
 ###### <sup>STACK</sup> React / Angular1 / GulpJS / Sketch

 - Built iPad and mobile applications with Angular1/React and Cordova.
-- Helped the product team for different phases like business analyze, wireframing and design.
+- Helped the product team with different phases like business analysis, wireframing and design.
 - Made simple interfaces with GulpJS for internal dev tooling.
-- Acted a technical supervisor and joined many client meetings as I worked in several web projects.
+- Acted as a technical supervisor and joined many client meetings as I worked on several web projects.

 `Apr 2014 - Oct 2014`
 __Online People__, London, UK — _Frontend Developer & Designer_
 ###### <sup>STACK</sup> Angular1 / Cordova / Grunt / Sketch

-- Built a hybrid web application from stratch.
-Transitioned a facebook app into a cross-device app.
+- Built a hybrid web application from scratch.
+Transitioned a Facebook app into a cross-device app.
 - Designed all design assets of the application and the company itself.

 `Oct 2010 - Dec 2012`
 __YCEO__, Istanbul, TR — _Frontend Developer_
 ###### <sup>STACK</sup> jQuery / Core Javascript / CSS3 / Python / Django

-- Implemented Client specific designs on top of Django View Layer like custom Shopify themes.
+- Implemented client-specific designs on top of the Django View Layer like custom Shopify themes.
 - Developed reusable jQuery components like slider, cart and checkout components.

 `Jan 2010 - Oct 2010` __Bilginet Bilisim__, Istanbul, TR — _Frontend Developer_
 ###### <sup>STACK</sup> jQuery / CSS / PHP / mysql / ASP

 - Implemented Client specific designs on top of basic HTML tables.
-- Developed reusable Login and Card component by using jQuery and AJAX.
+- Developed reusable Login and Card components by using jQuery and AJAX.
-- Developed a facebook app which works as a tab on our clients facebook pages to show their products.
+- Developed a Facebook app that works as a tab on our client's facebook pages to show their products.

 ## Education